agshadow/hotrocksv2/README.md

 You can populate the database with the scripts/populate_cal_db.py by pasting it into a django shell

+# add admin user
+python manage.py createsuperuser
+add your admin user name and password then run script to populate the database (as above)

 # Set Up azure
 Now create a resource -> webapp